Active Through Football

 To support our shortlisting, we created a strategic mapping tool that utilised deprivation, physical activity levels and socioeconomic group data to identify the highest concentrations of our target audiences across the

 country in each local authority area.

 This mapping provided us with a shortlist of 50 local authority areas spread across the

 country where we wanted to engage stakeholders and share further details.

-Successful consortia from the following 13 Places have accepted their Grant Offer.
+Successful consortia from the following 25 Places are all now actively delivering their projects.
 Each consortium has an appointed lead organisation which is also shown below: